-Methods of near-surface geophysical explorations with emphasis towards solving environmental and geotechnical problems.
-Students will learn the basic physical variation in earth and non-earth materials and how these variations may be used to discern what lies beneath the Earth's surface.
-Examples of near-surface geophysical applications include: Detection of contaminant plumes, buried metallic objects, variations in geological materials, aggregates and mining, forensics, archaeology, and hydrogeology.
+Methods of near-surface geophysical explorations with emphasis on solving environmental and geotechnical problems.
+Students learn the basic physical variation in Earth and non-Earth materials and how these variations may be used to discern what lies beneath the Earth's surface.
+Examples of near-surface geophysical applications include detection of contaminant plumes, buried metallic objects, variations in geological materials, aggregates and mining, forensics, archaeology, and hydrogeology.
 Prerequisites: EENV-113, PHYS-204 and MATH-111 and 112 (PHYS-205 strongly recommended).

 EENV-373 Air Quality

 An introduction to air quality and air pollution issues from the regional scale to the global scale.
-This course will examine the various types and sources of air pollutants and the effects of air pollution on health, welfare, and the environment.
-Specific topics to be addressed include: acid deposition, tropospheric and stratospheric ozone, visibility degradation, air pollution meteorology, and regulatory aspects of air quality.
-Laboratory experiments will focus on air quality measurement strategies.
+This course examines the various types and sources of air pollutants and the effects of air pollution on health, welfare and the environment.
+Specific topics include acid deposition, tropospheric and stratospheric ozone, visibility degradation, air pollution meteorology, and regulatory aspects of air quality.
+Laboratory experiments focus on air-quality measurement strategies.
 Prerequisites: EENV-240, CHEM-101-102, CHEM-103-104 or CHEM-111-112 or permission of instructor.

 EENV-380 Wetlands Analysis